LordFreezer/MapsFX-A-Solution-To-Wheelchair-Navigation/README.md

 font-family:"Arial",sans-serif;color:black'>Maps FXs goal is to provide an application to not only those who have disabilities, but any user so that they can navigate to and from buildings on campus.
 Given that the user has an internet connection and a laptop, the user can travel anywhere on campus.
-The front-end design is created with JavaFX which allows the user to use the app on the plethora of devices that uses Java Runtime Environment.
-The back-end design is written in HTML with JavaScript.
+We used Google's Directions api to perform the navigations.
+The front-end design is created with JavaFX, HTML, and JavaScript.
+The back-end design is written in PHP and Java.
 The responses from the API calls are received in JSON format and parsed at the JavaScript level.&nbsp;</span></span><span style='mso-bookmark:_Toc517251108'><span style='font-family:"Arial",sans-serif;
 color:black'><o:p></o:p></span></span></p>